Teaching English Abroad: An Insider’s Story of Adventure and Growth

 I did.
 I learned Mandarin Chinese.
 Also because I looked Chinese, I was unofficially the spokesperson, even though I didn’t have a lick of Mandarin moving to China.

+So I learned enough to get by within the first 3 months.
 If you’re headed to Turkey, here is a great post on Turkish for tourists to help you get ready.

 How much did you settle as you lived abroad and taught?
 I.e. did you stick to foreigner communities or jump in with the locals?